 – To help assign topics to blog posts based upon outbound links, and if they appear in a directory like DMOZ:

-According to a specific embodiment, content may be classified based on links to an established topic directory or ontology, e.g., by looking at each piece of content and identifying outbound links and unusual phrases.
+According to a specific embodiment, the content may be classified based on links to an established topic directory or ontology, e.g., by looking at each piece of content and identifying outbound links and unusual phrases.
 An outbound link is then checked against an ontology (e.g., DMOZ (see http://dmoz.org/) or any other suitable ontology) and based on the link pattern, the content is automatically tagged as inside of that particular category.
-Then, a relevance weight may be assigned to the document with reference to the author’s relative authority inside of that category (see below) as well as inbound links to that document inside of that category.
+Then, a relevance weight may be assigned to the document concerning the author’s relative authority inside of that category (see below) as well as inbound links to that document inside of that category.
 This weight may further incorporate self-categorization, (e.g. “tags”) of blogs and posts.

 Computer Graphic Display Visualization System and Method (20060288023)